BaksiLi/CS-Hypomnema/README.md

 	A note from [ALGS203x](https://www.edx.org/course/np-complete-problems-uc-san-diegox-algs203x) (UCSanDiegoX).
 It covers NP-completeness, approximate algorithms and algorithm analysis.

 1. ***Coding theory (with Python)*** ![Pending](https://img.shields.io/badge/status-Pending-orange.svg)
-	This is a coding theory text with Python implementations.
+	This is a coding theory text (thanks to Prof. PPM) with Python implementations.
 Not ready to upload so far.

 \* <sub>Although I have never finished reading any one of them :(</sub>